 ACC's Economics and Statistics department collects data on the percent share of revenues from new products and services as part of its annual economic survey.
 Analysis of these data shows that specialty chemical companies have a slightly higher share compared to basic chemical companies.
-This follows several years of reduced R&D investment.
 The data are not entirely comparable from year to year.